 Pursue the Most Appropriate Target

 Statistical objectives are typically multi-pronged, with different confidence intervals and precision levels (e.g., 80/10 for summer kW, 80/10 for winter kW, and 90/10 for energy kWh.
 Designing a single sample to meet all objectives can be difficult and is dependent upon the unique population characteristics and expected variability for each parameter.
-In practice, one often can achieve all objectives by pursuing the element with the greatest variability (e.g., large C&I programs can be the winter coincident demand impact).
+In practice, one often can achieve all objectives by pursuing the element with the greatest variability (e.g., large commercial and industrial programs can be the winter coincident demand impact).

 Other Sources of Uncertainty and Threats to Validity: